-The Zen Of Injecting Meat: No Wait, No Waste
+The Science of Injecting Meat: No Wait, No Waste, More Flavor

-The secret to injecting at home is to go easy on the salt and flavorings.
-A good guideline is to shoot for 1 to 2% salt and skip the big flavors like garlic, pepper, and herbs.
+The secret to injecting is to go easy.
+A good guideline is to shoot for 1 to 2% salt.
+It is like brining and the salt helps retain moisture as well as enhances flavor.
+I skip the big flavors like garlic, pepper, and herbs that mask the natural flavor of the meat.
 I have judged pulled pork and brisket at barbecue competitions where the meat was gushing juice, but it didn't taste like meat.
 It tasted like apple juice and garlic.
 I want pork that tastes like pork, beef that tastes like beef, and turkey that tastes like turkey.

 To inject, you need a gizmo, and something to put in it.